andrewjlee0/powerlifting/README.md

 ![alt text](https://github.com/andrewjlee0/powerlifting/blob/master/images/model_performance_squat.png) <!-- .element height="100%" width="100%" -->

 ## 7. Productionizing
-Using the following article (https://blog.cambridgespark.com/deploying-a-machine-learning-model-to-the-web-725688b851c7), I deployed a flask-wrapped random forest regressor model to heroku here: https://predicting-deadlift.herokuapp.com
+Using the following article (https://blog.cambridgespark.com/deploying-a-machine-learning-model-to-the-web-725688b851c7), I deployed a flask-wrapped random forest regressor model to heroku: https://predicting-deadlift.herokuapp.com

 ## 8. Further Improvments
 "All models are wrong, but some are useful."
 And many are in need of improvement!

-As I continue to learn more optimization techniques, I recognize the ways I could have reduced the RMSE even further:
+As I continue to learn best practices, I recognize the ways I could have reduced the RMSE even further:
 * Add a cross-validation set
 * Scrape more data
 * Use SelectKBest to choose the most important features and minimize data required from users